adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 For further information on CMaps, please read the many [Adobe Technical Notes](https://github.com/adobe-type-tools/cmap-resources)

 ## **Unicode Variation Sequence (UVS) File**
 A UVS file is a list of records, each of which specifies the glyph which should be displayed for a given combination of a Unicode encoding value and a Unicode Variation Selector.
-You can read about Unicode Variation Sequence in the publication “Unicode Technical Standard #37 , Ideographic Variation Database , at http://unicode.org/reports/tr37/.
+You can read about Unicode Variation Sequence in the publication “Unicode Technical Standard #37, Ideographic Variation Database, at http://unicode.org/reports/tr37/.
 The format depends on the source font format: CID-keyed fonts require three fields in each record, non-CID fonts require only two.

 #### For CID-keyed fonts:
 The `makeotf` command will look for a UVS file under FDK/Tools/SharedData/Adobe CMAPS/<R-OS>, where <R-O-S> stands for the font’s CID Registry-Order-Supplement.
 The file will be assumed to be named “`<R-O>_sequences.txt`.
 For a CID font with the R-O-S “Adobe-Japan1-6”. the default UVS file path would be “FDK/Tools/SharedData/Adobe CMAPS/Adobe-Japan1-6/Adobe-Japan1_sequences.txt“ .
 The option `-ci <path>` may be used to specify a UVS file path other than the default.